COVID-19 Office Update

 - Personal Protective Equipment

-It is a state requirement to wear a mask/ face covering in healthcare facilities despite recent relaxed mask guidelines in other settings.
+t is still a state requirement according to the OHA to wear a mask/ face covering in healthcare facilities despite relaxed mask guidelines in other settings.
 We are following this requirement, and ask that you do not enter our office without a mask.
 We ask that all patients wear a face covering when entering the building until we instruct them to remove it and also upon completion of their visit/ exit of their treatment room.
 If there is anyone who is unable to wear a face covering, please make special arrangements by calling us prior to entering our facility.

 - Patient and Staff Screening